curioussoulscafe/curious-souls-cafe/README.md

    * Searching with **nothing inputted in the search field** will display all questions in the current deck.
 Be mindful that this could quickly fill up the screen.

-   * For more advanced searching, you can use your web browser's built-in "Find" functionality.
+   * For more advanced searching, you can combine the above with your web browser's built-in "Find" functionality.

-   * In case the screen becomes too crowded after a search, simply tap the **"Top" button** and then click the **"Search" button** again (or "Clear Search") to clear the search results and tidy up the display.
+   * In case the screen becomes too crowded after a search, simply tap the sticky **"Top" button** and then click the **"Search" button** again (or "Clear Search") to clear the search results and tidy up the display.

 ## 📚 Introducing the Question Decks